The access to microdata via the Research Data Centres is regulated by law. The use has to be requested and is subject to certain conditions.

 Use is temporary

-All requested data sets can be used for a period of three years.
-There is a possibility of lengthening the period for another three years (liable for costs).
+Requested data sets can usually be used for a period of three years.
+There is a possibility of extending the period for another three years (liable for costs).
 This limitation is also valid if the reduced user charge for doctoral students is utilized.
-If the reduced charge for students is utilized then the data may only be used for one year, an extension is excluded.
+If the reduced charge for students is utilized then the data may only be used for one year and an extension is not possible.
 The use of the data for research projects is temporary because it is bound to a specific purpose – that is a project of limited duration.
 The data may not be provided for permanent tasks.
 Within the regular duration of a project, the use may be extended with other statistics, additional survey years or external variables.
 Within the scope of a peer review process of publications based on RDC microdata there is the possibility to apply for a stationary phase of at most three years (liable for costs).

 For the use of data a user contract is concluded between the scientific institute requesting the data and the RDC.
 In this contract, the duration of use is determined and the rights and obligations of both contractual partners are regulated.
 Those include, for example, the obligation of the RDC to supply the data and the obligation of the institution resp. the data user to stick to the statistical confidentiality.
 The contract also regulates other framework conditions of the use of data like, for example, the obligation of the data user to not use mobile devices (e. g. mobile phone, laptop) which would allow the user to acquire or record additional knowledge.